Great Mosque of al-Nuri, Mosul: Modern history

-Both the mosque and its madrasa were dismantled and reassembled in 1942 in a restoration programme undertaken by the Iraqi government.
-The minaret remained unrestored, although attempts were made in 1981 by an Italian firm to stabilise it.
+The mosque, its madrasah, and its tomb were dismantled and reassembled in 1942 in a restoration programme undertaken by the Iraqi government.
+The minaret remained unrestored, although attempts were made in 1981 by an Italian firm to stabilize it.
 The bombing of Mosul during the Iran–Iraq War in the 1980s broke underground pipes and caused leaks under the minaret that further undermined it.
 The lean later worsened by another 40 cm.

 The cause of the lean was disputed – some have blamed the prevailing wind – but local officials have attributed it to the effects of thermal expansion caused by the heat of the sun, causing bricks on the sun-facing side to expand and progressively tilt the minaret.
-In recent years cracks proliferated along the base of the minaret, which leant nearly 3 m off vertical.
-It was listed by the World Monuments Fund as a site of concern due to the ongoing risk of collapse.

-The structure was targeted by Islamic State of Iraq and the Levant militants who occupied Mosul on 10 June 2014, and previously destroyed the Tomb of Yunus.
+In recent years, cracks proliferated along the base of the minaret, which leant nearly 3 m off vertical.
+It was listed by the World Monuments Fund as a site of concern due to the ongoing risk of collapse.The structure was targeted by Islamic State of Iraq and the Levant militants who occupied Mosul on 10 June 2014, and had previously destroyed the Tomb of Yunus.
 However, residents of Mosul, incensed with the destruction of their cultural sites, protected the mosque by forming a human chain and forming a resistance against ISIL.
 Rather than destroying the site, Abu Bakr al-Baghdadi appeared during a Friday prayer in this mosque on 4 July 2014 to declare the formation of a new caliphate.